AVSystem/Anjay-lite/README.md

 make install
 ```

-2. Build Anjay Lite with that installed version:
+2. Build Anjay Lite using your installed version:

 ``` sh
 cd /path/to/anjay-lite/build